Proof of identity to open a bank account

-Before you open an account with a financial institution, they are obliged to establish your identity and verify your address.
+When you are opening an account with a financial institution such as a bank or credit union, it must establish proof of your identity and verify your address.
 This requirement is set down in anti-money laundering legislation.
-Financial institutions include banks, building societies and credit unions.

-When you are opening an account you cannot use the same document as proof of both your identity and your address.
-The bank may decide to use any of the following documents for verification, and they can also look for further information.
+When you are opening an account, you cannot use the same document as proof of both your identity and your address.
+The bank can decide to use any of the following documents for verification (and they can also look for further information from you).

-The bank can request any of the following documents as proof of identity:
+The bank can request any of these documents as proof of identity:

-- A National Age Card (issued by An Garda Síochána)
+- National Age Card (issued by An Garda Síochána)

 The bank can request any of these documents as proof of your address:

-- A current utility bill (such as a gas, electricity or telephone or mobile phone bill)
+- Current utility bill (such as a gas, electricity or telephone or mobile phone bill)

-- A current car or home insurance policy that shows your address
+- Current car or home insurance policy that shows your address

-- A document issued by a government department that shows your address
+- Document issued by a government department that shows your address

 In some cases a bank may ask you for your PPS number – for example, if you are claiming tax relief on the interest paid on a mortgage loan.

-Bank staff are required to know the nature of their customers' business and can ask for information about the level and type of business that is likely to be transacted through the account.
+Bank staff must know the nature of their customers' business and can ask for information about the level and type of business that is likely to be transacted through the account.
 You can also be asked to provide confirmation of the source of your funds and to give reasons for carrying out certain transactions.

 How to apply